threefoldtech/home/wiki/contribution/development_cycle.md

  - if testnet has no blockers for 2 weeks, community votes to move to mainnet
  - everything is merged to main
  - final release is tagged (example: 10.2.3)

+## GOAL:
+moving away from that model to be able to use ephermal environments instead of maintaining such environments, but now they're available for simplicity